sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 $ cp -R components/custom/resources instances/$INSTANCE_NAME/custom-resources
 ```

-**Step 2**: In the copied version of the `resources.yaml` file, located in the `configs subdirectory` of the `custom-resources` directory, uncomment the desired service and update the resource values as necessary.
+**Step 2**: In the newly copied `instances/$INSTANCE_NAME/custom-resources/kustomization` file, uncomment the desired service and update the resource values as necessary.

 **Step 3**: In the `instances/$INSTANCE_NAME/kustomization.yaml` file, include the `custom-resources component` in the components list.